 For the foregoing reasons, this Court should exercise its constitutional authority to opt out of the federal restriction against allowing Bar admission for undocumented immigrants who otherwise meet the requirements for admission by adopting proposed Rule 14-721.
-These individuals have become productive members of our society, attended United States law schools and should be allowed to become members of the Utah State Bar.
+Petitioners, like so many other undocumented immigrants, are productive members of Utah society, have attended United States law schools, and should be allowed to become members of the Utah State Bar.